 Difference Between OPC and PPC

 OPC and PPC are the most common types of cement widely used in construction works.
 And both are good in their own field of construction.
 Sometimes we need to know which cement is better between OPC Vs PPC to choose one for specific use.
-So, In this article, we will discuss the basic difference between OPC and PPC.
+So, In this article, we will discuss the basic difference between OPC vs PPC.

 OPC Vs PPC: